moumitabanik/e-Commerce-Website/README.md

 pip install django
 pip install mysqlclient

 Install Pillow:
 pip install pillow

 Pillow is a Python Imaging Library that adds support for opening, manipulating, and saving many different image file formats.
 It is required for image handling in the application.

-Database Configuration
-Create a MySQL database for the application.

-Update the database configuration in the settings.py file:

-python
-Copy code
-DATABASES = {
-    'default': {
-        'ENGINE': 'django.db.backends.mysql',
-        'NAME': 'your_database_name',
-        'USER': 'your_database_user',
-        'PASSWORD': 'your_database_password',
-        'HOST': 'localhost',
-        'PORT': '3306',
-    }
-}
-Replace 'your_database_name', 'your_database_user', and 'your_database_password' with your actual database information.

 Running the Application
 Apply migrations: